Skip to main content

 *Students in this course may be eligible to register for college credit

-This course is offered as a college credit course.
 Students will practice scientific skills by describing living things, investigating how living things interact and analyzing the environmental interactions that shape life’s diversity.
 Students will also practice scientific skills by describing the structure of cells, investigating how cells process energy and analyzing the patterns of cellular information flow that shape genetic inheritance.
 This option should be taken by students who are seriously interested in the sciences.
 Students should be prepared to go more in depth into topics, work at a faster pace, and spend more time working independently.

 CHEMISTRY